sebschger/geospatial-landscape-clustering-by-fft/README.md

 So this tool won’t always spit out the perfect kind of map, but rather let’s you explore the topography at hand in a new way.

 Please see the results at the end of the readme to get a feeling for what the analysis looks like.

-## What’s new

-This is a code refacoring of my original algorithm created in late 2024.
-Since then I had intense courses in python and related topics.
-So it was time to improve the code in many regards:

-- DEM data is now directly loaded via API (unless it’s already been downloaded) as GeoTIFFs:
-  In the first version coordinates and DEM files were hardcoded into the notebook...
-- There are supposed to be a few different kind of outputs
-  1. **RGB GeoTIFFs** that depict the created clusters visually.
-  2. **KML Files** (Keyhole Markup Language) that refer to the GeoTIFFs above.
-These files are optional as the GeoTIFFs should already have sufficient metadata to be loaded into Google Earth Pro directly.
-  3. **SVG Contours** that are vector data (instead of pixel data like GeoTIFFs), to be used in illustrative software like Adobe Illustrator, McNeel Rhino or Adobe Photoshop.
-The final purpose is to create nicer illustrations for this project, which I will add to this readme in the future.
-- Support for configuration files:
-  All settings, like the number of clusters, original image coordinates and so on were hardcoded into the original notebook.
-With this new version there’ll be configuration files (JSON) that summarize the settings to be used by the notebook.

 ## How to use